vintik1/russian-house/README.md

   Russian House Community Centre Website
 </h1>

-The core of this SPA is Gatsby's default starter with integration of the following plugins
+The core of this SPA is Gatsby's default starter with integration of the following plugins:
 - i18next to support internationalization for Russian speaking visitors
 - Netlify CMS for editing content of the website
 - Bootstrap as the main toolkit